ZSh-Li/ZSh-Li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am currently a doctoral student at the Department of Biomedical Engineering of College of Design and Engineering in National University of Singapore.

 My research interest includes magnetic-driven methods, micro-miniature robot, micro-assembly, hysteresis modeling and control strategies.

 # 🔥 News
 - *2025.05.17* &nbsp;🎉🎉 I receive the offer of admission to the Doctor of Philosophy in Biomedical Engineering programme and NUS research scholarship.

 # 📝 Publications